Joshua R. Lorenz

 • Pennsylvania Bar Association, Member

-• Municipality of Murrysville Council, President
+• Municipality of Murrysville Council, past President

 • Municipality of Murrysville Planning Commission, (past member prior to being elected to Council)